finos/FDC3/GOVERNANCE.md

 # FDC3 Governance Policy

-This document provides the governance policy for the development of the FDC3 specification and related materials in the FDC3 Standard Working Group (the “Working Group”).
+This document provides the governance policy for the development of the FDC3 specification and related materials in the FDC3 Standard (the “Working Group”).

 ## 1. Roles.

-Working Groups include the following roles:
+The Working Group includes the following roles:

 ### 1.1.
 Participants